JohanPlAr/lord-of-the-strings/README.md

 ![Title Page](documentation/title-page.png)

-- An introductory print setting the user expectations for the game experience
+- An introductory title view, setting the user expectations for the game experience

 ### Game Menu